-Parameter arameter Meaning When Enabled Classification n.□□□0 (default setting) Pn001 (2001h) n.□□□1 Stop the motor by the applying dynamic brake and then release the dynamic brake.
-After restart Setup n.□□□2 Coast the motor to a stop without the dynamic brake.
+Parameter arameter Meaning When Enabled Classification n.□□□0 (default setting) Stop the motor by applying the dynamic brake.
+Setup Pn001 (2001h) n.□□□1 Stop the motor by the applying dynamic brake and then release the dynamic brake.
+After restart n.□□□2 Coast the motor to a stop without the dynamic brake.